generaleagleyt/DefeatAndCapture/README.md

 # Defeat and Capture
 Defeat and Capture (DAC) is a defeat mod built with SkyrimNet in mind.
-Includes death prevention, capture by NPCs (by defeat or AI) and bandit-to-ally conversion.
+Includes death prevention, player and follower capture by NPCs (by defeat or by AI) and bandit-to-ally conversion to keep them persistent.
 Other mods can initiate DAC capture too.
 ESL-flagged.
 Packed in a FOMOD with optional patches for supported mods.

 ## Disclaimer
 This mod is in ALPHA stage.
 It was built using [houseCARL](https://www.nexusmods.com/skyrimspecialedition/mods/181738) and Claude Opus 5.
 While I have a lot of experience with using Synthesis, xEdit and creating patches, this is the first time I was working with scripts.
 Everything was tested and is (so far) working on my end.
 There still might be bugs I didn't find.
 Prompts might need more refining.
 Make sure to report them here or in my post on SkyrimNet discord.